MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-multiple-vat-registrations.md

 ## How to set up the alternative VAT registration numbers

-To set up the alternative VAT registration numbers for different countries/regions, follow the steps:
+To set up the alternative VAT registration numbers for different countries/regions, follow these steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Alternative Customer VAT Registration**, and then select the related link.
 2. Add the customer in the **Customer No** field and country/region related to this VAT registration in the **VAT Country/Region Code**.